Goals

 How Fuel helps

 Routine-friendly nutrition starts with predictable anchors.
-Breakfast is often the easiest place to win.
+Breakfast is usually the easiest place to win.
 Lunch is usually the easiest place to standardize.
 Dinner needs enough flexibility to fit home life and social life.

 You do not need endless variety.
 You need enough variety to avoid boredom and enough repetition to keep the plan easy.
 Meal Prep, Food Logging, and Mindful Eating are the right glossary pages for this phase.